fork-commit-merge/fork-commit-merge/README.md

 -   [First Contributions](https://github.com/firstcontributions/first-contributions): A hands-on guide to making your first open source contribution.
 -   [Contribute To This Project](https://github.com/Syknapse/Contribute-To-This-Project): A project that encourages contributors to add their own profile information.
 -   [Contribute to Open Source](https://github.com/danthareja/contribute-to-open-source): A project that simulates the GitHub workflow to help beginners get their first taste of open source.
+-   [Hello Open Source](https://github.com/mazipan/hello-open-source): A repository to learn about open source code contributions flow (for beginners only).

 I highly recommend checking out these projects if you want to learn more about contributing to open source!